Horodnic de Jos

-Horodnic de Jos (Unter Horodnik) is a commune in Suceava County, Bukovina, northeastern Romania.
+Horodnic de Jos (Unter Horodnik or Unterhorodnik) is a commune in Suceava County, Bukovina, northeastern Romania.
 It is composed of a single village, namely Horodnic de Jos.
 From 1950 to 2003, under the name of Horodnic commune, it included Horodnic de Sus (Ober Horodnik) village; that was then split off to form a separate commune, and Horodnic was renamed Horodnic de Jos.